-Child Autism UK uses Early Intensive Behavioural Intervention (EIBI) – to support and train you and a team of tutors to provide an intensive ABA programme for your child.
-The programme usually starts in the child’s home before transitioning into nursery or school.
-According to extensive research, EIBI is the most effective treatment for children with autism.
-Find out here about how ABA programmes are funded.
+Child Autism Programmes use behaviour analysis (sometimes known as ABA) to support you and a team of tutors to provide a programme for your child.
+This programme usually starts in the child’s home before transitioning into nursery or school.
+According to extensive research, behaviour analysis is the most effective approach for children with autism.
+Find out here about how behaviour analysis programmes are funded.

 - Building skills: building on the child’s strengths with emphasis on communication, social interaction and play skills.

 - Behaviour management: replacing inappropriate behaviours with alternatives that serve the same function for the child.
 For example, if the child has tantrums to get his/her needs met, teaching the child how to request would be a more appropriate replacement behaviour.
 Behaviours are prioritised according to how much they hinder learning or affect the child’s quality of life.

 Behaviour analysis programmes typically have the following key characteristics:

 - Strategies based on behaviour analysis (with regular workshops from trained clinical staff)

 - One-to-one instruction (from a team of tutors)